 We encourage members interested in furthering their education by obtaining their GED or attending college or technical school.

-Support and resources to assist members in securing and
+- Support and resources to assist members in securing and maintaining permanent employment

 We are working with local businesses to secure transitional and independent employment outside of the clubhouse for members who are ready to take that next step.
 Transitional employment placements are structured and take place at the employer’s place of business.
 These jobs are usually 15-20 hours per week and can last from six to nine months.
 Members can try another job or move on to independent employment.
 This employment program gives members help to apply for and acquire a job on their own.
 HOPE Clubhouse will provide support and encouragement for members as long as they need it.

 The clubhouse will provide evening, weekend and holiday activities.
 Some of our social and recreational activities will include visiting local restaurants, attending sporting events, going to the movies, shopping and picnicking at one of LeeCounty’s beautiful parks.
 Many of our members do not have family members to support them and the holidays are an especially lonely time.
 Our clubhouse provides caring and support at a time when it is most needed.

 - Computer Projects

 Part of the daily work in HOPE Clubhouse involves keeping track of its active membership.
 When members are not attending, telephone calls or visits are made to the absent members.
 This is an alert system for members who may be experiencing tough times and may need extra help and support.
 Our newsletter production and website maintenance are important as this is the most effective way to reach our community.
 HOPE Clubhouse will help members access safe and dignified housing.
 This is a right of all of our members.

 - Nutrition, Safety and Hygiene